 Lunches are provided every school day at each school.
 Students in grades 6-12 may also select à la carte items, which are priced separately.

-A breakfast program is offered at Yorkville Middle School and Yorkville High School Academy.
+A breakfast program is offered at Yorkville Middle School and Yorkville High School (main campus & academy)

 Free and Reduced Meal Prices